oddkiva/sara/doc/sphinx/source/multiviewgeometry/coordinate_systems.rst

 Every now and then we may forget the formula of each elementary rotation and in particular we don't remember their signs and orientations.

-By a simple reasoning, we can retrieve each matrix coefficient by reasoning about a small positive quantity.
+We can retrieve each coefficient of the matrix by reasoning about a small positive quantity.
 A small angle will imply a small change, and then a cosine close to 1 and a sine close to 0.
 By visualization, we can determine the sign of each coefficient.

 - When the airplane is slightly yawing positively, it is steering to the right as the :math:`x`-axis is rotating towards the :math:`y`-axis: